Documentation, Reference Materials and Tutorials for WPForms

 Before we get started, you’ll need to install the Surveys and Polls addon.

-Then, go ahead and create a new form or edit an existing form.
+Then, you can create a new form or edit an existing form.

-After opening the form builder, you can look under the Fancy Fields section to find the Net Promoter Score field.
+After opening the form builder to edit a form, you can look under the Fancy Fields section to find the Net Promoter Score field.
 Simply click the field to add it to the form, or drag and drop it into your form’s preview area.

 Once the field is added, you can click on it to open the Field Options panel.
 From here, you’ll have options to rename the field, add a description, and require the field.